jon2-vera-cruz/the-real-groove/README.md

 ## **LIVE DEPLOYMENT** ##

 The site is hosted on [GitHub Pages](https://jon2-vera-cruz.github.io/the-real-groove/).
+"How To - Deploying to GitHub Pages" can be found [here](https://www.codecademy.com/articles/f1-u3-github-pages).

 [Back to Contents](#contents)